kleineluka/backlace/README.md

 <details>
   <summary><b>Material Presets</b></summary>

+Some preset values for the shader are also provided to help give you a starting point for various (typically more complex) materials.
+Some require specific variants to work.
-- Fabric
+- Fabric (Any Variant)
-- Wet
+- Wet (Fun Variant)
-- Slime
+- Slime (Fun Variant)
-- Crystal
+- Crystal (Fun Variant)
 </details>

 <details>